 It might be possible to buy a business with no money down, but this scenario is quite rare.
 Most lenders require some initial capital investment to demonstrate your commitment and credibility.

-A partnership may be your best bet for buying an existing business with no money.
-Your partner can provide the initial investment in exchange for your sweat equity — time, effort and skills you bring to the business.
-Make sure your partnership agreement establishes ownership stakes, profit sharing and management responsibilities to avoid misunderstandings later.
+A partnership may be your best bet for acquiring an existing business with no money.
+Your partner can provide the initial investment in exchange for your sweat equity — the time, effort and skills you bring to the business.
+The trickiest part is finding a partner with business experience and funds — you can tap into your personal network or research business owners to pitch.

 7. Close the deal.